ClinicalTrialsTeam/ctfrontier/cdk/README.md

 Then run `ctf stack-create`.
 You will be prompted to enter your the filename of your initial config file.

-*Note: The initial config file is just loads the initial config values, the actual config is stored in the cloud and must be managed with teh `ctf config-*` commands.*
+*Note: The initial config file is just loads the initial config values, the actual config is stored in the cloud and must be managed with the `ctf config-*` commands.*

 If `ctf stack-create` fails, there is likely an error with your AWS configuration.